kartva/keymashed/README.md

 The livestream is delayed by 30 seconds, since it's more interesting to see a bit into the past rather than just looking at your own back.

-All of this combines to create the
+All of this combines to create the:

-## ✨magic keymashed experience✨:
+## ✨the keymashed experience✨:
 _You walk up to the exhibit.
 There's a keyboard in front of you.
 The pedestal says, "Mash the keyboard".
 There are indistinct splotches of grey on the screen that may or may not be people standing around.
-As you start mashing, the image changes color and gains quality.
+As you start mashing, the image gains quality and smoothness.
 The edges of the screen glow a bright green to indicate you're close to the peak.
-The image resolves into... not you.
+The image resolves into a birds-eye view of the pedestal.
 In the screen, you see yourself starting to approach the exhibit._

 The webcam is mounted on top of a wall along with an Optiplex with a wireless dongle.
 This is the sender computer.
 The receiver computer sits under the pedestal that holds the monitor.
 <img src="media/BURST 2024 suspiciously-optiplex shaped box.jpg" />